Skip to main content

 • International Public Sector Accounting Standards

-Meanwhile, Article 3 of the Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 stipulates that within public institutions the accounting standards should be published by ICPAR and consistent with IPSAS.
-Under the law, ICPAR also is responsible for advising the Rwandan Government on matters related to public financial management and accountancy.
+At the national level, Article 3 of the Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 stipulates that accounting standards applicable to public institutions shall be issued in a manner consistent with IPSAS and assigns ICPAR an advisory role to the government on public sector accounting matters.

 Current Status: Partially Adopted